 YCEI Annual Conference 2013 — Water: The Looming Crises

-Water: The Looming Crises, the 4th Annual Conference sponsored by Yale Climate & Energy Institute, will focus on the science of predicting the effects of climate change on global hydrology and on how industry, government, and NGOs are planning for dealing with all aspects of water in a warmer world.
-Discussion and analysis will be framed by leading experts in science, industry, policy, and government.
+Water: The Looming Crises, the 4th Annual Conference sponsored by Yale Climate & Energy Institute, focused on the science of predicting the effects of climate change on global hydrology and on how industry, government, and NGOs are planning for dealing with all aspects of water in a warmer world.
+Discussion and analysis was framed by leading experts in science, industry, policy, and government.

 Kerry Emanuel (MIT), Gavin Schmidt, (NASA), Jay Gulledge, (Oak Ridge National Lab Climate Science), Farhana Sultana, (Syracuse University), Torgny Holmgren, (Stockholm International Water Institute)

 - Anticipating and Adapting to Water Extremes Today

 - Understanding and Planning for Future Water Needs